Adelaide f English, Italian, Portuguese

 before the battle of Camlann, which led to the deaths of both Mordred and Arthur.
 According to the 12th-century French poet Chrétien de Troyes, she engaged in an adulterous affair with Sir Lancelot

-GWENDOLEN f Welsh
+Gwendolen f Welsh

 , derived from the Welsh elements gwen

 meaning "white, fair, blessed" and dolen

-"ring".
+meaning "ring, loop".
 This was the name of a mythical queen of the Britons who defeated her husband in battle, as told by Geoffrey of Monmouth.

-HATSHEPSUT f Ancient Egyptian
+Hatshepsut f Ancient Egyptian

 .
 This was the name of a pharaoh of the 18th dynasty.
 She may have been the first woman to take the title of Pharaoh.

-HERA f Greek Mythology
+Hera f Greek Mythology

 Uncertain meaning, possibly from Greek ἥρως (heros)

-"to be chosen".
+.
 In Greek mythology Hera was the queen of the gods, the sister and wife of Zeus

 .
 She presided over marriage and childbirth.

-IRENE f English, Italian, Spanish, Portuguese, Swedish, Norwegian, Danish, Finnish, German, Ancient Greek (Latinized), Greek Mythology (Latinized)
+Irene f English, Italian, Spanish, Portuguese, Swedish, Norwegian, Danish, Finnish, German, Dutch, Ancient Greek (Latinized), Greek Mythology (Latinized)

 From Greek Εἰρήνη (Eirene)

 .
-This was the name of the Greek goddess who personified peace, one of the ‘Ωραι
+This was the name of the Greek goddess who personified peace, one of the Ὥραι

 (Horai).
 It was also borne by several early Christian saints.
 The name was common in the Byzantine Empire, notably being borne by an 8th-century empress, who was the first woman to lead the empire.
 She originally served as regent for her son, but later had him killed and ruled alone.... [more]

-ISABEL f Spanish, Portuguese, English, French, German
+Isabel f Spanish, Portuguese, English, French, German, Dutch

-Medieval Occitan form of ELIZABETH
+Medieval Occitan form of Elizabeth

 .
 It spread throughout Spain, Portugal and France, becoming common among the royalty by the 12th century.
 It grew popular in England in the 13th century after Isabella of Angoulême married the English king John, and it was subsequently bolstered when Isabella of France married Edward II the following century.... [more]

-ISABELLA f Italian, German, English, Swedish, Norwegian, Danish, Dutch, Romanian
+Isabella f Italian, German, English, Swedish, Danish, Norwegian, Finnish, Dutch, Romanian

-Latinate form of ISABEL
+Latinate form of Isabel

 .
 This name was borne by many medieval royals, including queen consorts of England, France, Portugal, the Holy Roman Empire and Hungary, as well as the powerful ruling queen Isabella of Castile (properly called Isabel

-JADWIGA f Polish
+Jadwiga f Polish

-Polish form of HEDWIG
+Polish form of Hedwig

 .
 This was the name of a 14th-century ruling queen of Poland who has recently been canonized as a saint.

-JANE f English
+Jane f English